DavideCarne/DavideCarne/README.md

 ## Hi there 👋

-- Studying Mathematical Engineering with a focus on Statistical, Machine Learning, and Deep Learning.
+- Studying Mathematical Engineering with a focus on Statistical, Machine, and Deep Learning.
-- Passionate about implementing mathematical models to solve real-world problems, with focus on finance and medicine.
+- Passionate about implementing mathematical models to solve real-world problems, with focus on finance and health sciences.
-- Constantly learning and keeping up with the latest advancements in these fields.
+- Constantly learning and keeping track of the latest developments in these areas..

 ### 🎓 Education:
 - MSc in Mathematical Engineering - Major in Statistical Learning @ Politecnico di Milano